ceramics (also known Chinese as Yingqing) were made at Jingdezhen and at many other southern kilns from the time of the Northern Song Dynasty.

 that under-glaze decorated Blue-and-White porcelain eclipsed Qingbai.

 Qingbai in Chinese literally means "clear

 bluish-white".
-The Qingbai glaze is a Porcelain glaze, so-called because it was made using
+The Qingbai glaze is a porcelain glaze, so-called because it was made using porcelain stone.
+The

 Toward the end of the Sung period, pieces began to be produced with incised or